30 Brilliant Large Group Games and Workshop Activities

 Active games for large groups

-Whether it’s for a team-building session, school event, or conference, try adding one of these ideas to your agenda when you need a burst of energy and some variation in your schedule.
+Whether it’s for a party, team-building session, school event, or conference, try adding one of these ideas to your agenda when you need a burst of energy and physical activity in your schedule.

 Giants, Wizards, Elves